fsharp/fslang-design/RFCs/FS-1039-struct-representation-for-active-patterns.md

 **2. FSharp.Core should have unboxed (struct) versions of the `Choice` types**

 TBD.
-Naming would follow whatever is devided for struct options.
+Naming would follow whatever is devised for struct options.

 **3. It should be possible to compile partial `(|A|_|)` active patterns to use struct options**